 - Nordea (F): No HTTPS by default.
 Does not accept modern TLS 1.2, and does accept weak RC4 ciphers.
 Vulnerable to the POODLE attack.
 Weak SHA-1 certificate chain.
 No Forward Secrecy nor secure renegotiation.

 It’s good to see the list is much shorter now than in February.
 However, if you are considering where to do your banking: choose from the options in the first list and not this one.

 Understanding the risks

-Danske Bank and Nordea do not use HTTPS by default.
-They are easy targets for man-in-the-middle attacks (MITM) as they offer no protection at all.
+Danske Bank and Nordea don’t use HTTPS by default.
+They are easy targets for attacker-in-the-middle (AITM) attacks as they offer no protection at all.
 The other banks with low ratings and known vulnerabilities requires more effort to attack.

-In a MITM, the attacker would intercept traffic going to to bank over a public WiFi network (café, airport, school, etc.) or over the Internet (a more sophisticated and targeted attack).
+In a AITM, the attacker would intercept traffic going to bank over a public Wi-Fi network (café, airport, school, etc.) or over the Internet (a more sophisticated and targeted attack.)
 The intercepted traffic could be redirect to a server under the attacker’s control or altered in-transit to modify the login link.
-Most visitors would likely not react to being directed by their bank to mybanklogin.com (the attacker’s site) instead of login.mybank.com (the bank’s site).
+Most visitors would likely not react to being directed by their bank to mybanklogin.com (the attacker’s site) instead of login.mybank.com (the bank’s site.)
 The malicious page could be made to look like the bank’s actual login page and visitors would proceed to fill in their login details as normal.
 The attacker’s site could get a certificate for their site so it would look secure.

-The banks that do not take simple steps to mitigate the security risks at their main entrance reveal a lot about their internal security policies.
+The banks that don’t take simple steps to mitigate the security risks at their main entrance reveal a lot about their internal security policies.
 If the main entrance is unguarded or poorly guarded, what does that say about more sensitive systems?